fullerjs/fuller/README.md

 Don't forget about verbose mode here if you need it.

-The fuller var in your task function is a pointer to global fuller object.
+The fuller variable in your task function is a pointer to global fuller object.

-Bonus, you can specify dev task.
-It'll be run before all others tasks when you'll use -z(--dev) option.
+© velocityzen